 Elevation Gain: Low (754 ft)

 The view from the top of Hunter Trail in Mission is spectacular, making it perfect for your list of winter hikes in Vancouver.
-You’ll walk along a forest service road for the duration of the hike and at the very end of the trail, you get the incredible view of Stave Lake.
+You’ll walk along a forest service road for the duration of the hike, and at the very end of the trail, you get an incredible view of Stave Lake.

 The drive out to Mission is scenic, and you’ll feel like you are a million miles from Vancouver as you drive through the countryside.

 14. Diez Vistas